 The fit on this hat is a little bit snug, and with it being made entirely out of polyester it won’t stretch very much.
 If that concerns you because you wear a larger hat size, you may have to pass on this one.

-Also, no worries about breathability even with pure polyester construct: this hat features a 360 degree mesh inlay just above the brim that provide breathability without totally sacrificing sun protection.
+Also, no worries about breathability even with pure polyester construct: this hat features a 360-degree mesh inlay just above the brim that provides breathability without totally sacrificing sun protection.

-The intent of this guide was to introduce you the possibility that a boonie hat may be the perfect next addition to your outdoor gear stash.
+This guide intended to introduce you the possibility that a boonie hat may be the perfect next addition to your outdoor gear stash.

-I wanted to take you through some basic considerations that might make or break your purchasing decision when choosing a boonie hat for yourself, and to give you a head start on the shopping list by going over a handful of great products and looking at how they differ.
+We wanted to take you through some basic considerations that might make or break your purchasing decision when choosing a boonie hat for yourself and to give you a head start on the shopping list by going over a handful of great products and looking at how they differ.

-I hope that after reading this, you feel more informed and confident that you can make a great purchase decision when choosing the best boonie hat for you.#
+We hope that after reading this, you feel more informed and confident that you can make a great purchase decision when choosing the best boonie hat for you.#